flov/questionaire/README.md

 </Intervention>
 ```

-the application store would hold the data of the intervention
+the application store holds the data of the intervention
 and gets persisted to mongodb with fastify and mongoose in the backend

 ```